Neural Engineering (BIOEN 499C) homepage

 Handouts: provided as PDFs in this website at least one class day before the lectures.

-Assignments: online quizzes/essays given at the end of each section or sub-section.
+Assignments: online essays given at the end of each section or sub-section.

 Pre-requisites: None specifically.

-Textbook: (not mandatory, but it's a good one for ~50% of the material) "Neural Engineering" by Bin He (ed.), Kluwer Academic / Plenum Press.
-There is one copy reserved for the course at the Engineering Library.
-If "neuron" and "ion channel" do not mean anything to you, start with Brainfacts, a quick introduction to the nervous system.
+Textbook: (not mandatory, but it's a good one for ~30% of the material) "Neural Engineering" by Bin He (ed.), Kluwer Academic / Plenum Press.
+There is one copy at the Engineering Library.
+If "neuron" and "ion channel" do not mean anything to you, this course might be a little difficult for you - but you are welcome to take it!
+I recommend starting with Brainfacts, a quick introduction to the nervous system, and moving on to more general textbooks such as "Principles of Neural Science" by Kandel/Schwartz/Jessell (Fourth ed.).

 Important note for disabled individuals: If you would like to request academic accommodations due to a disability, please contact Disabled Student Services, 448 Schmitz, (206) 543-8924 (V/TTY).
 If you have a letter from Disabled Student Services indicating you have a disability that requires academic accommodations, please present the letter to me so we can discuss the accommodations you might need for the class.

-Broad description: This course introduces students to the broad field of neural engineering.
-The course is approximately divided in three sections: 1) Technologies for monitoring neural activity in vivo (whole brain, from human to small animals) and in vitro (from slices to dissociated cells); discussion of challenges associated with device portability, accessibility of stimulation site, and stimulation scale; wireless EEG, fMRI, microfabricated electrode arrays (MEAs), patch clamp electrophysiological recordings, patch clamp chips, calcium imaging; 2) Technologies for stimulation of neurons in vivo (cortical microelectrodes) and in vitro (patch clamp, iontophoresis, uncaging, microfluidics); 3) Devices for replacing or simulating neural function: implantable electrodes, brain-computer interfaces, cochlear implatns, artificial retina, artificial nose, computer simulations of neuronal networks.
+Broad description: This course introduces students to the broad field of Neural Engineering.
+The course is approximately divided in four sections: 1) Technologies for monitoring neural activity in vivo (whole brain, from human to small animals) and in vitro (from slices to dissociated cells); discussion of challenges associated with device portability, accessibility of stimulation site, and stimulation scale; wireless EEG, fMRI, microfabricated electrode arrays (MEAs), patch clamp electrophysiological recordings; 2) Devices for replacing or restoring neural function: implantable electrodes, brain-computer interfaces (BCI), cochlear implants, artificial retina, artificial nose; 3) Devices for in-vitro neuroscience: neuronal micropatterns, microfluidic systems, iontophoresis, patch clamp chips; 4) Computational and imaging approaches: The BrainBow project, the UW Human Brain project.

 Tentative Calendar (check later, it may change!):